-To advance functions to your WordPress website, you need to install WordPress plugins.
+You need to install WordPress plugins to advance functions to your WordPress website.
 The more you need advanced features, the more plugins you need to install.
 There is a common query, do plugins slow down WordPress?
 It’s true that when you install too many plugins on your website, your site tends to become slow.

 The real challenge is how to find which plugin is slowing WordPress down.
 Otherwise, your site will suffer, and so will your website performance.

 What is the solution?
 Well, don’t worry.
-We have prepared a guide where we will show you the steps to find out the plugins that are slowing down your WordPress website.
+We have prepared a guide to show you the steps to find the plugins slowing down your WordPress website.

 Here we go.